JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/EtherChannel.md

 - Why?
 	- Increase Bandwdith:
-		- Instead of having a single 1Gbps link between switches, you can combine multiple links (e.g, 2x 1Gbps li)
+		- Instead of having a single 1Gbps link between switches, you can combine multiple links (e.g, 2x 1Gbps links) to create a 2Gbps link

+	- Redundancy:
+		- If one physical link fails, the traffic will automatically be forwarded over the other active links, ensuring no discruption in service